tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Slack out the link to the [checkpoint](https://docs.google.com/forms/d/1MENo4W02l59VqWQZn67aPXUm2eqANabxqg9cOPPu1v8/edit?usp=sharing).

 ### 18. Student Do: Take Checkpoint—SQL (30 min)

+In this activity, students will take the short multiple-choice SQL assessment introduced in the previous activity.

 Let students know that checkpoints must be completed in class, not at home.
 This will allow you to find and help struggling students more effectively.